dmelichar/dmelichar/README.md

 # hello, human. :wave:

-* :toolbox: I develop software
+* :toolbox: I develop software and build systems

-* :books: I am doing a masters in computer science.

 * :email: If you would like to get in contact go to my [website](https://melichar.xyz) for details.